- Published: 31 Mar 2017

 As a counsellor, it is very difficult to be everything to everyone.
-I have found that the people who create a ’niche market’ are usually more successful that the ones who start a generic counselling practice.
+I have found that the people who create a ’niche market’, take for example specific focus area of career counselling, are usually more successful that the ones who start a generic counselling practice.

 Here is an example of what I mean: (client name changed).

 James came to see me about starting his practice.
 He planned to open a counselling practice on the Sunshine Coast.
 When I asked James what type of client he was looking for he couldn’t give me an answer.
 I then asked James what he loved most about his studies and he said helping people find a positive outcome.
 James’s previous career had been as a financial planner and he loved seeing his clients but just didn’t like the hard sell component of his job.
 As I drilled down I found that James had a great knowledge of financials, budgets, loans etc. The further we went into this James himself came up with the idea that he was very well qualified to become a financial counsellor, thus utilising both his counselling skills and his financial skills.
 No longer would he have to sell product, but rather he could begin to help people get their finances in order.